 The early short films of Polish documentarians Jerzy Hoffman and Edward Skorzewski, whose work kick-started the ‘black series’ of Polish documentary films.
 LOOK OUT HOOLIGANS, THE CHILDREN ACCUSE, ARE YOU AMONG THEM, SOPOT, CALVARY and TWO FACES OF GOD are among those films being presented.

-RETROSPECTIVES THE TADEUSZ KANTOR LEGACY at Rich Mix – A trailblazer in theatre
+RETROSPECTIVES EUROPEANS: TADEUSZ KANTOR - Dash Arts at Rich Mix – A trailblazer in theatre

 An evening of film, conversation and performance dedicated to the cultural legacy of Tadeusz Kantor - Polish theatre director, set designer, painter, performer, art theoretician and teacher whose expressionistic and surreal work shaped contemporary theatre as we know it.